queryluke/masseffect-5e/static/data/community/p_r.md

 <br>

 The benefit of this rule is that it rewards players for role-playing a Paragon or Renegade character.
-There are 4 Charisma-linked skills that can be roll-played to either Paragon or Renegade.
+There are 4 Charisma-linked skills that can be role-played to either Paragon or Renegade.
 When the player selects their chosen Charisma benefits, they should roleplay to those strengths.
-If the player treats this benefits as purely mechanical, the GM can choose not to award the advantage.
+If the player treats these benefits as purely mechanical, the GM can choose not to award the advantage.

 Skill | Paragon-esque | Renegade-esque